pyto00/the-north-star/README.md

 This is a pre-release group of settings for ProfitTrailer (PT) 2 and PTMagic (PTM) 1.6.
 These settings are pre-release for a few reasons:

-1. A number of indicators that this team wanted to use are not working correctly in PT or they are not properly documented.
-Because of this, the indicators that would yield best results cannot be used.
+1. One of the indicators that this team wanted to use is not working correctly in PT or or not properly documented.
+Because of this, the indicator that could come in use for buy/sell confirmations cannot be used.

 2. This is a learning process.
 We'll see pair characteristics that demand we change the way we trade them (e.g., downtrends, uptrends, volatility, volume, pump & dumps, etc.).
 As we become more familiar with the new indicators and some of the great charting tools out there, we'll continue to improve the settings.